jeaninebeckle/sorting-hat/README.md

 * Randomly assigns any name you give it to one of the four Hogwarts houses
 * Prevents sorting a null value for a name
 * Expel button deletes sorted student
+* The background color of each card prints with the corresponding color of the house into which they were sorted.
-* Expelled students reappear as members of Voldemort's Army
+* Expelled students reappear as members of Voldemort's Army with different styling

 ### How To Run
 1. Clone the repo to have it on your local machine